I-Kanemura/Collaborative_reservoir_computing_model/README.md

 - Evaluation.py : Module of evaluating method.
 - /img : Images for simulation.

 Running these codes will reproduce the main results in the publication :
+Association between different sensory modalities based on concurrent time series data obtained by a collaborative reservoir computing model